 Post-Op Instructions Full or Partial Mouth Reconstruction

 In general, the greater the number of teeth worked on, the greater the potential discomfort.
 If possible, avoid chewing in the area that was worked on and maintain a soft, nutritious diet.
 If it is not possible for you to chew in a different area, then make sure that you do not try to eat foods that are too hard.
-Try to stick to very soft foods.
-Examples: yogurt, bananas, pasta, milkshake, smoothie, soft bread, cheese, cold soup.
+Try to stick to very soft foods like yogurt, bananas, pasta, milkshake, smoothie, soft bread, cheese, and cold soup.

 If you were prescribed a medication for pain, make sure to take it as directed.
 If you were given a prescription for medication containing Ibuprofen (ex.
 Vicoprofen), do not consume any additional anti-inflammatory medication.

-However, if the medication that was prescribed, does not contain Ibuprofen, then it can help to take your prescription, alternating every 3 hours with anti-inflammatory medication (600 – 800 mg of Ibuprofen).
+However, if your prescribed medication does not contain Ibuprofen, then it can help to take your prescription, alternating every 3 hours with anti-inflammatory medication (600 – 800 mg of Ibuprofen).
 Do not take anti-inflammatory medication if you are allergic to it.